KNEE SURGERY

 30 minute surgery

-Anterior cruciate tears are caused most often by a fixed foot with a pivoting knee.
-Immediate pain and swelling of the knee occurs.
-Concommitent tears of the meniscus can occur.
-Reconstruction of the ACL ligamnent will give you back a stable knee.
+Anterior cruciate ligament (ACL) tears are most often caused by a fixed foot with a pivoting knee.
+Immediate pain and swelling of the knee usually occur.
+Concomitant tears of the meniscus may also be present.
+Reconstruction of the ACL ligament restores stability to the knee.

-ACL reconstruction most often with a hamstring autograft and augmentated with a fibre tape internal brace (Arthrex)
+ACL reconstruction is most often performed using a hamstring autograft, augmented with a fibre tape internal brace (Arthrex)

-Young patients especially with lax ligaments are at rik of patella dislocations.
-If conservative treatment fails and dislcoations become recurrent, surgery shuld be considered.
+Young patients, especially those with lax ligaments, are at risk of patella dislocations.
+If conservative treatment fails and dislocations become recurrent, surgery should be considered.

-Medial patellofemoral ligament reconstruction with fibre tape (Arthrex) reinforcement.
+Medial patellofemoral ligament (MPFL) reconstruction with fibre tape (Arthrex) reinforcement

 Request an Appointment